 When we’re young, we think big words equal smart ideas.
 Later, we realize those who use complex language often don’t know what they’re talking about, or don’t want us to know what they’re talking about.
 In other words, wordy isn’t smart.
 Simple is.
 And every organization, from nonprofit to global enterprises, should strive for it—for audience connections and their own bottom line.

-But does simple sound the same for everyone?
-Or can simplicity and originality coexist?
+Should simple sound the same for everyone?

-For my money, Alan Siegel is the best person in the world to answer this (and not because his surname is on my paycheck).
+For my money, Alan Siegel is the best person in the world to answer this question (and not because his name is on my paycheck).
 Co-founder and now chairman emeritus, in the early 1970s, Siegel led the Plain English Campaign “against gobbledygook, jargon and misleading public information.”
 Over the last fifty years, he has simplified countless concepts across every sector.
 He also created (and trademarked) Brand Voice, the idea that organizations should sound “clear, coherent and distinctive.”

 In 2024, when Siegel stopped by the New York offices for a fireside chat, I asked him: